Gerrymandering

 Boundaries drawn to apportion five "districts" result in varying color majorities, including no yellow and 5 blue (top left), 3 yellow and 2 blue (top right), and 2 yellow and 3 blue (lower examples matching "voter" proportions).

-Gerrymandering, (/ˈdʒErimændərɪŋ/ JERR-ee-man-dər-ing, originally /ˈgɛrimændərɪŋ/ GHERR-ee-man-dər-ing) defined in the contexts of representative electoral systems, is the political manipulation of electoral district boundaries to advantage a party, group, or socioeconomic class within the constituency.
+Gerrymandering (/ˈdʒɛri-/ JERR-ee--, originally /ˈgɛri-/ GHERR-ee--), defined in the contexts of representative electoral systems, is the political manipulation of electoral district boundaries to advantage a party, group, or socioeconomic class within the constituency.

 The manipulation may involve "cracking" (diluting the voting power of the opposing party's supporters across many districts) or "packing" (concentrating the opposing party's voting power in one district to reduce their voting power in other districts).
 Gerrymandering can also be used to protect incumbents.
 Wayne Dawkins, a professor at Morgan State University, describes it as politicians picking their voters instead of voters picking their politicians.

-The term gerrymandering is a portmanteau of a salamander and Elbridge Gerry, (Note: Pronounced with a hard "g", as if spelled "Gherry") Vice President of the United States until his death, who, as governor of Massachusetts in 1812, signed a bill that created a partisan district in the Boston area that was compared to the shape of a mythological salamander.
+The term gerrymandering is a portmanteau of a salamander and Elbridge Gerry, (Note: Pronounced with a hard "g", as if spelled "Gherry") Vice President of the United States until his death, who, as governor of Massachusetts in 1812, signed a bill that created a partisanly-drawn district in the Boston area that was thought to be similar to the shape of a salamander.
 The term has negative connotations, and gerrymandering is almost always considered a corruption of the democratic process.

-The word gerrymander (/ˈdʒɛriˌmændər, ˈɡɛri-/) can be used both as a verb for the process and as a noun for a resulting district.
+The word gerrymander can be used either as an action verb or to describe the process of creating a gerrymander.

 Etymology

 Printed in March 1812, this political cartoon was made in reaction to the newly drawn state senate election district of South Essex created by the Massachusetts legislature to favor the Democratic-Republican Party.
-The caricature satirizes the bizarre shape of the district as a dragon-like "monster", and Federalist newspaper editors and others at the time likened it to a salamander.
+The caricature satirizes the bizarre shape of the district as a dragon-like monster, and Federalist newspaper editors and others at the time likened it to the shape of a salamander.